htmfilho/htmfilho.github.io/_posts/2020/2020-03-17-exponential-geometric.md

 Geometric distributions are more general and involve performing operations on numbers such as multiplying or dividing the previous point by a factor to get the next point.

-The real world doesn't follow exactly the theory described here, as we can see little discrepancies in the data caused by under reporting, errors, and the randomness of nature.
+The real world doesn't follow exactly the theory described here.
+We can see little discrepancies in the data caused by under reporting, errors, and the randomness of nature.
 But the theory allows us to identify practical patterns and take appropriate measures.

 [COVID-19]: https://en.wikipedia.org/wiki/Coronavirus_disease_2019
 [pandemic]: https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic